Source code for ratingmodels.manual_rate

 import pandas as pd

-from ._utils import product, require_positive, require_unit_interval
+from ._utils import Numeric, maybe_float, product, require_positive, require_unit_interval

 from .buildup import BuildUpResult, checkpoint, evaluate, multiply, start